Kalimuthu-Velappan/SONIC-DOCS/system/in-memory-logging.md

 A simple kernel driver will be loaded into kernel which emulates this memory area as RAM block device into userspace as '/dev/im-device'.

 ### In-Memory

-All the In-Memory logs are initially stored in the RAM memory and then it gets stored into persistant storage disk periodically.
+All the In-Memory logs are initially stored in the RAM memory and then it gets stored into persistent storage disk periodically.
 During the system startup, a portion of system RAM is reserved for in-memory storage and emulated as ram block device into a userspace.
 The reserved memory is formated as in ext4 filesystem and mounted into into as part of log file system as bellow.
 All the file stored inside the 'ramfs' folder will be treated as in-memory files.
-The rsyslog uses this memory for storing the debug information into this file system.
+The rsyslog uses this file system for storing the debug information into this file system.

         # mkfs.etx4 /dev/ramdisk
         # mount /dev/ramdisk /var/log/ramfs/

 ### In-memory with Kdump

-During the kernel crash, all the data stored in the in-memory should be written into persistant disk.
+During the kernel crash, all the data stored in the in-memory should be written into persistent disk.
 This is done using fixed kernel memory map.
-During primary kernel bootup, a fixed physical memory is reserved for inmemory storage.
-When secondary kernel bootup, it uses hte same fixed physical memory area and maps into application space.
-Kdump collection utility is enhanced to dump the in-memory contents into persistant storage.
+During primary kernel bootup, a fixed physical memory is reserved for in-memory storage.
+When secondary kernel boots up, it uses hte same fixed physical memory area and maps into application space as a ramfs.
+Kdump collection utility is enhanced to dump the in-memory contents from ramfs into persistent storage.

 ### Rsyslog Policy

 In order to separate out the debug information from syslog, the following Rsyslog rules being added into rsylog config.
 This will configure rsyslog to store all the debug logs into ramfs file system.

         # Store all the DEBUG and INFO logs into ramfs file system.